99zhebin/WAD2G7T3/README.md

 # WAD2G7T3
-Group Project - Animal Adoption Site
+Group Project - Animal Adoption Site for SMU IS216 for Academic Year 2022/2023 Semester 1 under Professor Kyong Jin Shim

 Index.html is the homepage.
 It and all other files and folders here will be in the root folder